Code-Institute-Submissions/ci_milestone2/README.md

 ![Nutritional information per ingredient](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/nutritional-info-table-ingredient.png)

-In addition, it also returns the nutritional value for the dish with the detailed number of calories and all the other nutrients present on the dish.
+In addition, it also returns the nutritional value for the dish with the detailed number of calories and all the other nutrients present in the dish.

 ![Nutritional information per dish](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/nutritional-info-table-values.png)

 Note the search result by ingredient and for the dish is hidden until API is called, i.e. until user performs a search.

 ##### Error handling
 If the API call fails, the error message below is displayed.

 ![Error handling](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/nutritional-info-error-handling.png)

 #### Contact page
 The contact page has the same heading and style as the home page.

 ![Contact page header](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/contact-page.png)

-And the contact form contains an opt in option for newsletter and the potential topics the user is interested in.
+The contact form contains an opt in option for newsletter and the potential topics the user is interested in.

 ![Contact form](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/contact-form.png)

-The contact form contain mandatory fields and provides the user feedback for when these fields are empty.
+It also has mandatory fields and provides the user feedback for when these fields are empty.
 The feedback is not only given in the field but underneath the submit button.
-Initially a modal was used to give the feedback, however it provided a bad UX on mobile as the user had to click on the X button for the popup to close.

 ![Negative feedback](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/contact-form-feedback-negative.png)